Approx 30-40 minutes each way. Easy going.

 Very soon, you turn right up steps pictured below.

-Go up the steps until you reach the track at the top.
+Go up the steps (now cleared by CROWS volunteers) until you reach the track at the top.
 Turn right on to the track.

-Walk along this tarmaced track for a couple of hundred yards.
+Walk along this tarmac track for a couple of hundred yards.

 Take the next track off to the right